 …a great two-part Richard Serra sculpture, titled Pasolini (after the Italian film director), shares a space with recent, black seascapes by Belgian artist Thierry de Cordier.
 8

 I love Cordier’s paintings, but the glass on them reflects too much; looks like we’re all swimming under water.
-But if you click on the photo you can zoom in and check out the brush technique.
+But if you click on the photo you can zoom in and look at the brush technique.
 There’s a lot of information about him on the Belgium Pavilion site:

 …seascapes that are partly inspired by the vast, black and white topographical paintings made in China during the 10th and 11th century, yet capture the essential qualities of the landscape and light of Northern Europe.
 The grey skies and ink black seas of his monochromatic paintings evoke melancholy, with the most dramatic scenes being those in which waves and mountainous cliffs fuse together to embody the forces of nature within a single primal image.
 9